-Your dog losing hair on their tail is caused by allergies and flea bites.
+Your dog losing hair on their tail is normally caused by allergies and flea bites.
 However, a telling sign is when your dog has hair loss around the anus or the base of the tail.

-Hair loss in this area may be due to worms, which your dog will then lick excessively due to the irritation.
+A dog losing hair around the bum may be due to worms, which your dog will then lick excessively due to the irritation.

 Because it is the most exposed, hair loss on your dog’s belly is often caused by bug bites and mites.